-Rob Cowan makes a welcome return to Classic FM to present his new Saturday evening show, Cowan’s Classics, on Saturdays 7-9pm.
+Rob Cowan presents his Saturday evening show, Cowan’s Classics, on Saturdays 7-9pm.
 Get in touch with Rob by texting 61812 or using the contact form below.

 First introduced on Classic FM 25 years ago, Cowan's Classics includes Rob’s Sure Shot, where he champions a new recording which he’s tipping for success, Beyond the Hall of Fame where he will pair a favourite piece from the Classic FM Hall of Fame with a lesser known piece by the same composer, plus music from his Artist of the Week.